lynkfox/schoolExampleCode/README.md

 ## Lab 8
 * Create a class called Car that takes a model year and a make, and can show the car accellerating and breaking.
 * Console: Create the main class that uses methods to error check for model year and nonempty make string, then accelarates the car 5 times and breaks 5 time.

+## Lab 9
+* BankAcctDemo.java provided by instructor
+* Console: Create the external class CheckAcct that has various Accessors, Mutators, and a static variable that needs its own accessor and mutator.